 By Stefan on 27/09/2023

 FP Markets is a true ECN broker with razor-thin spreads and deep liquidity.
-Trade CFDs on over 1,000 stocks, indices, commodities and currency pairs through MetaTrader 4 or 5.
-FP Markets supports all trading styles and EAs.
+We also like that this broker offers a wide range of currencies for your trading account, including USD, EUR and GBP.
+Trade CFDs on over 1,000 stocks, indices, ETFs, commodities and currencies through MT4/5 without restrictions.

 Our License Checker verifies the validity of EU, UK and UAE broker licenses in near real-time.